aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 make install
 ~~~
 However, the binary can be used directly from the source directory by
-setting the `CRITIC_HOME` environment.
-It must point to the root
+setting the `CRITIC_HOME` environment variable.
+It must point to the
-directory of the distribution:
+root directory of the distribution:
 ~~~
 export CRITIC_HOME=/home/alberto/programs/critic2dir
 ~~~